-To ensure the ongoing implementation of the Plan and to continually assess current and future needs toward addressing Alzheimer's in Arkansas, the working group endorses creating a state Alzheimer's Disease Advisory Council as its first recommendation.
-The purpose of the Council would be to monitor and report progress and to describe barriers to the implementation of the state plan.
-Reports would be provided to the Governor and Legislature on the continuum of services available, data trends, and policy recommendations.
+To ensure the ongoing implementation of the Plan and to continually assess current and future needs toward addressing Alzheimer's in Arkansas, the working group endorsed the creation of a state Alzheimer's Disease Advisory Council as its first recommendation.
+The purpose of the Council is to monitor and report progress and to describe barriers to the implementation of the state plan.
+Reports are provided to the Governor and Legislature on the continuum of services available, data trends, and policy recommendations.